equinor/webviz-plugin-boilerplate/README.md

 ## Make awesome stuff :eyeglasses:

-You are now ready to modify the package with your own containers.
+You are now ready to modify the package with your own plugins.
 Have fun! :cake: